r4fek/django-cassandra-engine/README.rst

 =======================

 django-cassandra-engine is a database wrapper for Django Framework.
-It uses latest ``cqlengine`` which is currently the best Cassandra CQL 3 Object Mapper for Python.
+It uses latest `Cqlengine <https://github.com/cqlengine/cqlengine>`_ which is currently the best Cassandra CQL 3 Object Mapper for Python.

 Installation
 ------------